Wednesday, December 18, 2019

 Economic growth: the engine of collapse

 Economists and environmental scientists are working to develop strategies that forestall our worst visions of the future, so we can maintain a healthy environment alongside a robust growing economy that meets development goals.
-The hope is that,
+The hope is that, with astute academic guidance and sufficiently powerful doses of political will, we can safely navigate our way through the Anthropocene.

 But there are physical limits to what is possible.
 The human world is as much part of the natural universe as anything else.
 If we readily accept that the complex motions of the earth’s climate march to physical laws, it's hard to see how society should somehow be divorced from the rest of the universe.